jason89521/tailwindcss-learn/README.md

 # TailwindCss learn

 This project was built to learn Next.js and TailwindCss.
-The home page will list all my completed projects built with tailwindcss and designed by Frontend Mentor in the future.
+The home page will list all my completed projects in the future.
+Since the main goal is to learn how to use TailwindCss, the following projects do not focus on too many JavaScript.

 ## Projects list